 German teachers in the USA help foster the future of German-American understanding.
 The German Embassy and its partners in the German consulates, Goethe-Institute, AATG, and ZfA, among others, assist the German-as-a-foreign-language community with diverse initiatives.

-In cooperation with the Goethe-Institut and the AATG, the German Embassy Washington has since 2008 presented the Teacher of Excellence Award, highlighting the accomplishments of top-notch German teachers in the United States, who help lay the foundation for future German-American Relations.
+In cooperation with the Goethe-Institut and the AATG, the German Embassy Washington has presented the Teacher of Excellence Award since 2008, highlighting the accomplishments of top-notch, up-and-coming German teachers in the United States.